Smart home energy-saving devices and gadgets

 The key is choosing smart home gadgets that target your biggest energy wasters.
 For most homes, that's heating/cooling, always-on devices, and inefficient lighting.
 Here are the devices that deliver real, measurable savings.

-Kasa Smart Plug with energy monitoring
+TP-Link Kasa Smart Plug with energy monitoring and remote control

 Kasa Smart Plug (4-Pack) - Kill Phantom Power